 Preferably lemon blueberry pancakes.
-And served to me in bed.
-With a cup of coffee and while reading a book on ones iPad.
+Served in bed with a cup of coffee and while reading a good book.
 Or late at night, after a few

 To Make These Lemon Blueberry Pancakes You Will Need:

-Measure and add 1-1/4 cups unbleached all-purpose flour, 1 tablespoon baking powder, 2 teaspoons sugar, 1/4 teaspoon salt and the zest from 1 medium lemon into a mixing bowl.
+To that, measure and add 1-1/4 cups unbleached all-purpose flour, 1 tablespoon baking powder and 1/4 teaspoon fine salt.

 Use a whisk to combine.

-Next crack in one egg and add in 1/2 teaspoon pure vanilla extract.
+Next crack in 1 large egg and measure and add 1 cup plus 2 tablespoons milk and 1 teaspoon pure vanilla extract.